-Also known as Ribeira Quente, Praia de Fogo is a super-sandy beach located 7km from the Furnas village.
-Set in a bay that is outstandingly beautiful, Praia de Fogo has gorgeous scenery with a mountain backdrop and phenomenal sea views.
+Also known as Ribeira Quente, Praia de Fogo is a super-sandy beach located 7km from Furnas village.
+Set in a bay that is beautiful, Praia de Fogo has gorgeous scenery with a mountain backdrop and phenomenal sea views.

 Praia dos Mosteiros, Sao Miguel Island

-This volcanic beach is famous in the Azores for its lava-dark sands, natural pools and rocky, volcanic formations on the coastline.
+This volcanic beach is famous in the Azores for its lava-dark sands, natural pools and rocky, volcanic formations off the coastline.
 Praia dos Mosteiros is one of the least touristy beaches in the Azores and is a calm place to unwind.

 This Azores beach is also a popular place for sunset watching with the day disappearing behind the imposing volcanic rocks in the sea.